-Most of the Pacific cod harvested in Southeast Alaska, and the North Gulf District of the Cook Inlet Area is taken by longline gear during the parallel season.
-Pots have been the dominant gear in the Cook Inlet District and in the Prince William Sound area.
+Most of the Pacific cod harvested in Southeast Alaska are taken by longline gear in NSEI during the winter months.
+Pots have been the dominant gear in both the Cook Inlet and Prince William Sound areas.
 Overall Pacific cod harvest from the Cook Inlet and PWS areas during the parallel season has declined in recent years.
 In the Westward Region, trawl gear takes over 60% of the harvest, with the remainder split between longline, jig, and pot gear.
 Prior to 1993 much of the cod taken in Southeast was utilized as bait in fisheries for other species.
 Pacific cod harvested since that time is roughly evenly divided between bait use and human consumption.
 In other areas of the state, Pacific cod are harvested in both state and federal waters and utilized primarily as food fish.
-Harvests of Pacific cod totaled 175 mt in the Southeast state-managed fishery during 2003, up 35% from the 2002 catch.
-The 2003 GHL's for the Cook Inlet and Prince William Sound state-managed Pacific cod harvest were originally set at 653 mt and 798 mt, respectively.
-Action by the Alaska Board of Fisheries during 2002 reduced the initial Pacific cod allocation for Prince William Sound from 25% to 10% of the Eastern Gulf ABC, effective May 14, 2003, thereby reducing the GHL to 320 mt.
-The Cook Inlet state-managed Pacific cod fishery achieved its GHL in 2003 and step up provisions will result in an increase to 3% of the Central Gulf ABC in subsequent years.
-Due to the low number of vessels making landings in the PWS Area in 2003, harvest figures remain confidential.
-Harvest from the Central Region state-managed Pacific cod fishery totaled 603 mt from Cook Inlet.
-There was no effort or harvest by pot or jig vessels in the PWS Area in 2002.
-Harvest from the 2003 state managed fishery in the Kodiak Area totaled 3,694 mt, while 2,028 mt of cod were harvested in the Chignik Area, and the South Alaska Peninsula Area harvest totaled 5,224 mt.
+Harvests of Pacific cod totaled 213 mt in the Southeast state-managed fishery during 2005, up slightly from the 2004 catch.
+The 2005 GHL's for the state-managed Pacific cod seasons in the Central Region were set at 1,243 mt and 407 mt, respectively.
+Due to the low number of vessels making landings from the PWS Area in 2005 harvest figures remain confidential.
+Harvest from the Cook Inlet Area state-managed Pacific cod fishery totaled 1,052 mt.
+Harvest from the 2005 state managed fishery in the Kodiak Area totaled 3,877 mt, while 2,625 mt of cod were harvested in the Chignik Area, and the South Alaska Peninsula Area harvest totaled 5,192 mt.
 The Kodiak and South Alaska Peninsula Areas obtained their maximum GHL 'step up' provisions for 2000 and all subsequent years.
 The Kodiak Area will receive 12.5% of the Central Gulf ABC and the South Alaska Peninsula will receive 25% of the Western Gulf ABC in all future years.
-The Chignik Area achieved its maximum GHL 'step up in 2003.
+The Chignik Area achieved its maximum GHL 'step' up in 2003.
 The Chignik Area will receive 8.75% of the Central Gulf ABC in 2004 and all future years.
-Cook Inlet will remain at its current percentages of the Federal TAC for 2004.
-The Alaska Board of Fisheries reduced the Prince William Sound Area Pacific cod allocation from 25% to 10% of the Eastern Gulf TAC beginning in 2003.
+Action by the Alaska Board of Fisheries during 2004 increased the Pacific cod allocation in the Cook Inlet Area from 3% to 3.75% of the Central Gulf ABC, the maximum allowed under regulation.